What is fusarium?

 How do I know if my lawn has fusarium?

-Initially, the lawn will begin to show small patches of white ‘fluff’:
+Initially, the lawn will begin to show small patches of white ‘fluff’.
+This white fluff is mycelium, the reproductive part of the fungus.

 As the disease grows, it destroys the leaves of the grass plants, leaving bare patches: